OIM3640/Text-Analysis-Project/instructions.md

 print(fuzz.token_sort_ratio("fuzzy wuzzy was a bear", "wuzzy fuzzy was a bear")) # 100
 ```

-### Text Clustering
+### Optional Technique 3: Text Clustering

+(**Note**: Choose at least one optional technique.)

-If you can generate pairwise similarities (say using the technique above), you can Metric Multi-dimensional Scaling (MDS) to visualize the texts in a 2-dimensional space.
+If you can generate pairwise similarities (say using the technique above), you can use Metric Multi-dimensional Scaling (MDS) to visualize the texts in a 2-dimensional space.
 This can help identify clusters of similar texts.

 In order to apply MDS to your data, you can use the machine learning toolkit `scikit-learn`.
 Here is some code that uses the similarity matrix defined in the previous section to create a 2-dimensional embedding of the four *Charles Dickens* and 1 *Charles Darwin* texts.